 The simplest case is when the reading materials are entire books.
 For these there are two straightforward options:

-Note that except in rare circumstances, copying whole books would be a serious copyright violation.
+Note that except in rare circumstances, scanning whole books would be a serious copyright violation.

 Articles or Chapters

 For individual articles or book chapters, your options increase but so does the complexity.
-Although you can use the original source (e.g. the journal issue itself or the whole book), it would be much more common to use a photocopy and that’s where concerns about copyright start to come in.
-Assuming the use of copies, there are three primary choices:
+Although you can use the original source (e.g. the journal issue itself or the whole book), it would be much more common to scan and that’s where concerns about copyright start to come in.
+There are a variety of choices: